trinwin/trinwin/README.md

 - 👩🏻 Pronouns: `she/her`
 - ⚡ Fun fact: I'm a `perfectionist` 🤔
 - 💭 Feel free to `DM` to me.
 I would love to talk to you 🌟
+- ⚡ Join [lunchclub](https://lunchclub.com/?invite_code=trinityn1) to meet `professionals`, and we might have a chance to meet each other.
+- 🌐 Join [Remote Students](https://remotestudents.co/signup?access_code=3xMwLbisP6cuO3eLcTvE3Kz8XoG2) to meet a community of thousands of `college students` and get access to unique remote work opportunities, resources, and advice from experts in your roles of interest.

 ### 📕 Latest Blog Posts